 About the program

-The Bachelor of Policy, Philosophy and Economics is an inter-disciplinary degree equipping graduates with technical, practical and cultural knowledge and skills required for successful careers in public administration and the not-for-profit sector.
+The Bachelor of Policy, Philosophy and Economics is an inter-disciplinary degree equipping you with technical, practical and cultural knowledge and skills required for successful careers in public administration and the not-for-profit sector.
 It combines study in Law, Politics, Economics and Philosophy with the flexibility of a five subject elective program.
-The Bachelor of Policy, Philosophy and Economics equips students for future positions in the public sector, including career opportunities in the public service, politics, public policy institutes, advocacy groups and the not-for-profit sector.
+The Bachelor of Policy, Philosophy and Economics prepares you for future positions in the public sector, including career opportunities in the public service, politics, public policy institutes, advocacy groups and the not-for-profit sector.
 Show less

 |Duration||6 semesters (2 years)|